colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021-5-7-tfrrs-table-generator.markdown

 Now that we have all of the functions written, let's look at cleaned kernel density plots for each event, 800m to 10,000m, compared from 2012 until now.

-**Note: Kernel density estimation is to be used with caution.
-A more precise mode of analysis can be done other ways, such as using histograms or scikit learn.
-I chose to use this method for ease of use.**

 For these kernel density plots, we need to compile a list of the times for each event for each year.
 We will store each year's data in an array.
-We will compile a large list of all of the numbers.
-Let's hope that our array is not destroyed in the making.
+Finally, we will produce arrays for each year.

 ```python